18F/handbook/_pages/welcome-to-TTS/classes/intro-to-product-and-open-source.md

 - Ensure that the project stays on schedule.
 - Ensure that we satisfy the formal requirements of the project.

+### How we work and what we do

+Check out the [Product Guide](https://product-guide.18f.gov/) for an in depth look at how we work and how we help our business partners.

+### How to get in touch with us

+The Product Team hangs out in [#product](https://gsa-tts.slack.com/messages/product/).

 You can see who is on the Product Team [on the org chart](/org-chart).

-We also have a [Product Guide](https://pages.18f.gov/product-guide/).

 ## <a id="open-source">Open source</a>